Foodbanks and food shopping

-- we have begun a Community Pantry every Tuesday and Thursday from 11am to 2.30pm for people in need
+- open every Tuesday and Thursday from 11am to 2.30pm

-- this is open to everyone, not just Mind service users
+- open to all Bexley residents, not just Mind service users

 - no referral or food vouchers necessary

-- phone or email Clare to make an appointment – there are 15-minute slots to book
+- phone or email Shirley to book an appointment – there are 15-minute slots to book

 SmileyArk Kids Mobile Food Bank